Faculty and Instructor FAQs

 Do I have the right to know the nature of a student’s disability?

 No. All information collected in a student’s file with the CAL is treated as completely confidential, in accordance with the Freedom of Information and Protection of Privacy Act of BC.
-A student can sign a release of information form allowing the CAL to share information about their disability with a faculty member or, if the student decides, they can disclose this information to their instructors directly.
+Although not required, a student can sign a release of information form allowing the CAL to share information about their disability with a faculty member or, if the student decides, they can disclose this information to their instructors directly.
+However, instructors should not query students about their disability.

 Only the information necessary for the provision of services and accommodations to the student will be routinely provided to faculty and staff.
 In most cases knowledge of the specific accommodations requested is sufficient.
 In some cases, the CAL may provide general information regarding the nature of the impairment that needs to be addressed (e.g., poor visual acuity) without providing the diagnosis associated with the impairment (e.g., macular degeneration) as this protects the student’s confidentiality while at the same time assists the instructor in ensuring that the student’s needs are met.